Covid-19 vaccination: your questions answered

-The Oxford/Astra Zeneca vaccines received UK regulatory approval over Christmas 2020 and is made of a weakened and modified version of the common cold virus from chimpanzees.
+The Oxford/AstraZeneca vaccines has also received UK regulatory approval and is made of a weakened and modified version of the common cold virus from chimpanzees.

 The US-made Moderna vaccine has now received UK approval.
 This vaccine works in a similar way to the Pfizer vaccine and will be also be used once supplies arrive in the UK in the Spring.

 The government is using these vaccines to inoculate people against Covid-19, but it has ordered more Oxford/AstraZeneca vaccines as it is cheaper and easier to store and transport.
 The vaccines underwent extensive safety trials and authorisation by the independent medicines' regulator, the MHRA.

 The MHRA has also confirmed that the Oxford/AstraZeneca and Pfizer Covid-19 vaccines do not contain any components of animal origin.
 You can find out more about the ingredients of the Pfizer vaccine and the ingredients of the AstraZeneca vaccine.